 “Watch.
 At the next department meeting, the other managers will be fighting so hard not to catch my latest hot potato that I’ll be able to swap any of my projects for whatever easy projects are flying loose.”

 When a politician proposes a strange, off-the-wall project, check the statuses the projects he already has.

-Perhaps you’ve heard of the Golden Fleece Award, instituted by Sen. William Proxmire.
+Perhaps you’ve heard of the Golden Fleece Award, instituted by the late Sen. William Proxmire.
 Its most famous award was to the Alaskan Bridge to Nowhere.
 There are scads of important problems facing the United States, but a bridge of dubious utility was proposed, allowing for much jawboning, distracting the populace from essential items.

 Another ball in the air can be used to support scapegoating.
 The scapegoat is created to distract attention from other failures.